YuzhuoMa97/SPAGxECCT/README.md

 ## Introduction of SPAGxE+

-SPAGxE+ is a scalable and accurate G×E analytical framework that controls for sample relatedness and unbalanced phenotypic distribution (e.g., case-control imbalance for binary trait).
+SPAGxE+ is a scalable and accurate G×E analytical framework that controls for sample relatedness and unbalanced phenotypic distribution (e.g., case-control imbalance in binary trait analysis).
 It is applicable to a wide range of complex traits with intricate structures, including binary, quantitative, time-to-event, ordinal categorical, longitudinal, and other complex traits.
 The framework involves two main steps:

 - Step 1: SPAGxE+ fits a covariates-only model to calculate model residuals.
 These covariates include, but are not limited to, confounding factors such as age, sex, SNP-derived principal components (PCs), and environmental factors.
 The specifics of the model and residuals vary depending on the trait type.
 Since the covariates-only model is genotype-independent, it only needs to be fitted once across a genome-wide analysis.
 Incorporating random effects to account for sample relatedness in null model fitting is optional, rather than required.

 - Step 2: SPAGxE+ identifies genetic variants with marginal G×E effects on the trait of interest.
 First, marginal genetic effects are tested using score statistics.
 If the marginal genetic effect is not significant, S<sub>G×E</sub> is used as the test statistic to characterize the marginal G×E effect.
 If significant, S<sub>G×E</sub> is updated to genotype-adjusted test statistics.
-To balance computational efficiency and accuracy, SPAGxE+ employs a hybrid strategy combining normal distribution approximation and SPA to calculate p-values, as used in previous studies such as [SAIGE](https://saigegit.github.io/SAIGE-doc/) and [SPAGE](https://github.com/WenjianBI/SPAGE).
+To balance computational efficiency and accuracy, SPAGxE+ employs a hybrid strategy combining normal distribution approximation and SPA to calculate p-values, as used in SPAGxE<sub>CCT</sub> and previous studies such as [SAIGE](https://saigegit.github.io/SAIGE-doc/) and [SPAGE](https://github.com/WenjianBI/SPAGE).

 ![plot](https://github.com/YuzhuoMa97/SPAGxECCT/blob/main/workflow/workflow_SPAGxE_Plus_MYZ.png)